sicily496/DSC180A-QuantizedNNs/README.md

 This is the directory holding the additional resources

 - **`setup_dataset.ipynb`**
-    This is the notebook containing working code for downloading CIFAR10 dataset through keras.
-Please run this **first** before run `main.py`.
+    This is the notebook containing working code for visualizing CIFAR10 dataset.

 - **`data_loaders.py`**
     This is the script for loading data to the GPFQ algorithm